ssahai/CAV-2020-benchmarks/README.md

 # CAV 2020 - Experimental Results
 This repository contains the benchmarks and results for the CAV 2020 paper titled _"Verification of Quantitative Hyperproperties Using Trace Enumeration Relations"_

 The models and the proof scripts are implemented in [Uclid5](https://github.com/uclid-org/uclid).
-This docker image contains the latest release of Uclid from [the github repository](https://github.com/uclid-org/uclid).
+Please refer to [this repository](https://github.com/uclid-org/uclid) for installation instructions and setting up the environment.

+Make sure that uclid5 is installed successfully before continuing.

 To test the environment type ```uclid``` on terminal that should produce the following output: